 The SMF that controls the PSA of the PDU session (i.e. A-SMF) determines whether a UL-CL/BP needs to be inserted and determines the DNAI the UL-CL/BP connects to.
 The SMF selects the local SMF that controls the UL-CL/BP based on DNAI and UE location information.

-NOTE: it is assumed that Nxy interface is based on the N4 interface.
-However, the difference between the Nxy and N4 interface is FFS.
-For example, the enhancement on N4 interface to convey the charging data and IP address.
+NOTE: It is assumed that Nxy interface is based on the N4 interface.
+Comparing to the N4 interface the additional information elements that need be transferred include, DNAI and UE location information for UL-CL support, indication of UL-CL or Multi-homing and allocated IP address for BP support..

 6.7.2.2.2 Procedures